Overview of the European energy system

 Conversion losses for transformation plants = transformation input – transformation output

 - Secondary energy

-Geographical coverage: EU-28 plus Norway, Turkey and Iceland.
+Geographical coverage: EU-28 plus Norway, Iceland and Turkey .

-The EEA had 33 member countries at the time of writing of this fact sheet.
-These are the 28 European Union Member States and Iceland, Liechtenstein, Norway, Switzerland and Turkey.
-Where Eurostat data was not available, the data is not included in this factsheet.
+The EEA had 33 member countries at the time of writing.
+These are the 28 European Union Member States plus Iceland, Liechtenstein, Norway, Switzerland and Turkey.
+Where Eurostat data were not available, the data are not included in this indicator.

 Methodology and frequency of data collection: